 Webhooks

 Learn how to configure and use webhooks to receive real-time notifications for SMS events in textbee.dev.
+Supports multiple webhook endpoints per account.

 Webhooks let textbee.dev notify your server in real time when events happen, so you donβt need to poll the API.